 \begin{proposition} For any convex set $C\subset \partial D$, there exists a unique smallest face of $\partial D$ containing $C$. \end{proposition}

 \begin{proof} Since $C$ is a convex set, its interior, as a subset of $\partial D$, is a convex $k$-dimensional open ball $\mathrm{int}(C)$.
-By \cref{lem:uniqueface}, for each point $P\in\mathrm{int}(C)$, there is a unique associated face obtained as an intersection of the form $\mathbb{A}_P\cap\partial D$.
-For a point $Q$ in $\mathrm{int}(C)$, by the convexity of $\mathrm{int}(C)$, there is a segment on $\partial D$ with endpoint at $Q$ containing $P$ in its interior.
-Therefore by \cref{defn:classicalface}, $Q$ must be contained in the face of $P$.
-Therefore, there is a unique face $F_C$ which is the face of every interior point $P\in\mathrm{int}(C)$.
+By \cref{lem:uniqueface}, for each point $P\in\mathrm{int}(C)$, the face for $P$ is obtained as an intersection of the form $\mathbb{A}_P\cap\partial D$.
+For a point $Q$ in $\mathrm{int}(C)$, by the convexity of $\mathrm{int}(C)$, there is a segment on $\partial D$ with endpoint $Q$ containing $P$ in its interior.
+Therefore by \cref{defn:classicalface}, $Q$ must be contained in the face for $P$.
+Therefore, there is a unique face $F_C$ which is the face for every interior point $P\in\mathrm{int}(C)$.
 Since faces are closed, the face $F_C$ must contain all of $C$.
 In fact, $F_C$ must be the smallest face of $\partial D$ that contains $C$ as a subset because $C$ contains interior points of $F_C$, whereas subfaces of $F_C$ are necessarily on the boundary (see \cref{defn:classicalface}.) \end{proof}

 \begin{remark} It is possible to prove \cref{thm:convextoface} without invoking \cref{lem:uniqueface}.
-First use the hyperplane separation theorem to show that there must be some exposed face containing $C$, and hence show that the set of faces containing $C$ is a non-empty set.
-Then take the intersection of all faces containing $C$, and show (definitionally) that this intersection is a face.
+First use the hyperplane separation theorem to show that there must be some exposed face containing $C$, and hence show that the set of faces containing $C$ is non-empty.
+Then take the intersection of all faces containing $C$, and show (by definition) that this intersection is a face.
 The advantage of the method provided is that we see that $C$ must contain interior points of $F_C$. \end{remark}